What You Need to Know About Financial Clerks

 - Financial Reserve Clerk

-In the United States, there were 36,600 jobs for Financial Clerks in 2016.
+In 2016, there was an estimated number of 36,600 jobs in the United States for Financial Clerks.
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,600 new jobs for Financial Clerks by 2026.
 There will be an estimated 4,300 positions for Financial Clerks per year.

 The states with the most job growth for Financial Clerks are Nevada, Arizona, and Iowa.
 Watch out if you plan on working in Oklahoma, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.

 How Much Does a Financial Clerks Make?

 Financial Clerks make between $28,340 and $62,100 a year.

 Financial Clerks who work in District of Columbia, Massachusetts, or Delaware, make the highest salaries.

 Below is a list of the median annual salaries for Financial Clerks in different U.S. states.

 |State||Annual Mean Salary|

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|